 Our Team

-Vicky Faye Aquino (she/her) is the Associate Director for the Pan-Asian American Community House (PAACH).
-In this role, she is responsible for advising student organizations in implementing programs that focus on leadership development, advocacy, community engagement, as well as social and cultural events.
+Vicky Faye Aquino (she/her) is the Associate Director of the Pan-Asian American Community House (PAACH).
+She is also a Lecturer at the Penn Language Center, focusing on Filipino language and culture, and a doctoral student at Penn GSE's Doctor of Education (Ed.D.)
+Literacy Studies program.
+In her role at PAACH, she advises student organizations on implementing programs that focus on leadership development, advocacy, community engagement, and social and cultural events.
 She understands the impact of having a supportive, nurturing, and inclusive environment, and that is what she hopes students feel when they come to PAACH.
-One of her goals is to connect students to the various AAPI communities and cultural institutions in Philadelphia.
-Vicky is also a Lecturer at the Penn Language Center focusing on Filipino language and culture.
-Before joining Penn, she worked in the areas of Development and Human Resources for five years at the Philadelphia Museum of Art.
-Her first career was in corporate banking where she worked as an analyst for an international bank in Manila, Philippines.
-When she moved to Philadelphia, she decided to have a career change and pursued meaningful work in the arts, non-profit, and higher education.
-She currently serves in the Advisory Board of Asian American Women’s Coalition (AAWC), and previously served as a Board Member and Chair of the Scholar Development Committee for several years.
-She also devoted her time volunteering in several AAPI non-profit organizations in Philadelphia.
-Through her years of volunteer work with the Philippine Folks Arts Society, Inc. (PFASI), she participated in various cultural events and taught Filipino (Tagalog) language to college students through the Eskwela Filipiniana program.
-She holds a double bachelor's degree in Psychology (B.A.) and Business Management (B.S.) from De La Salle University, and a master's degree in Art and Design Education (M.A.) from The University of the Arts.
-She had the pleasure of teaching art to K-12 students while in the program.
-She also graduated with distinction and received an Elizabeth C. Roberts Prize for her master's thesis: “The Effects of Doodling on the Academic and Artistic Learning of K-12 Students”, which was cited in scholarly publications.
-Fun fact: Vicky is also a world traveler, photographer, and a visual artist.
-She hosted 6 solo art shows and several group exhibitions in Philadelphia, New York, and Manila.
+One of her goals is to connect students to Philadelphia's various AAPI communities and cultural institutions.
+Before joining Penn, she worked in the areas of development and human resources for five years at the Philadelphia Museum of Art.
+Her first career was in corporate banking, where she worked as an analyst for Hong Kong and Shanghai Banking Corporation (HSBC) in Manila, Philippines.
+When she moved to Philadelphia, she decided to change her career and pursue meaningful work in the arts, non-profit, and higher education.
+She is a Founding Board Member of Bahay Kultura, the first Filipino American school in Philadelphia.
+Its mission is to create a learning community that allows children to grow a deeper connection to their cultural identity through play, language, history, and the arts.
+She also serves on the Advisory Board of the Asian American Women’s Coalition (AAWC), which promotes the advancement of Asian American women through scholarship, leadership, and mutual support.
+Through her years of volunteer work with the Philippine Folk Arts Society, Inc. (PFASI), she participated in various cultural events and taught college students the Filipino (Tagalog) language through the Eskwela Filipiniana program.
+She holds a double bachelor's degree in Psychology (B.A.) and Business Management (B.S.) from De La Salle University and a master's degree in Art and Design Education (M.A.) from The University of the Arts.
+She graduated with distinction and received an Elizabeth C. Roberts Prize for her master's thesis, “The Effects of Doodling on the Academic and Artistic Learning of K-12 Students," which was cited in scholarly publications.
+Fun fact: Vicky is also a world traveler, photographer, and visual artist.
+She has traveled to 30+ countries and territories and has hosted six solo art shows and several group exhibitions in Philadelphia, New York, and Manila.
 She believes that art is a universal language that connects people.

 Daniel Hoddinott (pronouns: he, him, his) is the Associate Director for the Pan-Asian American Community House.
 He received his B.A. in Human Resource Management and Labor & Employment Relations from Rutgers University and a M.S. in Higher Education from Syracuse University.
 Daniel is a proud product of the Asian American Cultural Center at Rutgers University and previously worked at the Asian & Asian American Center at Cornell University.
 Outside of work, he enjoys running, cooking, eating, and traveling!

 After completing her BS in Accounting/Geography (SUNY Albany) and MBA (NYU Stern School of Business), Cindy has worked in finance for over 15 years, as a CPA, Investment Bank Controller, Big Four systems implementation consultant and more recently as a healthcare system finance professional.
-Last year, she took a honest look at what she really wanted out of life and what kind of impact she wanted to make – to join the Penn community and to help students access campus services.
-She reached out to AppleOne, a temp agency, and was matched with PAACH!!!
-Now, Cindy supports students and provides financial and operational support for PAACH’s many initiatives/programs.
+During Covid, she took an honest look at what she really wanted out of life and what kind of impact she wanted to make – to join the Penn community and to help students access campus services.
+Cindy supports students and provides financial and operational support for PAACH’s many initiatives/programs.
 In her spare time, Cindy indulges her love of book art by teaching bookbinding in the local community, builds online communities, and creates fun experiences for her teen children.

 Program Assistants

-Grace Edwards (She/her/hers) is a junior in the School of Arts and Sciences, studying Health and Societies (HSOC) with a minor in Journalistic Writing, on the pre-med/pre-health track.
+Grace Edwards (she/her/hers) is a junior in the School of Arts and Sciences, studying Health and Societies (HSOC) with a minor in Journalistic Writing, on the pre-med/pre-health track.
 Originally from the D.C-Maryland area, she was exposed to student advocacy and education equity work that motivated her to examine health and racial inequities on a national and country wide level.
 As a pre-med and humanities driven student, she views health from a more sociological, historical, and journalistic perspective.
-Aside from her work experience as a PAACH intern, she is also currently a member of Shelter Health Outreach Program (SHOP).
-During her time at PAACH, she is passionate about intersectionality and intercultural identity, which stems from her own personal experiences as a biracial Black-Caribbean and South-east Asian American.
-In her free time, she writes and plays the violin.
+Aside from her work experience as a PAACH intern, she is also currently a member of Shelter Health Outreach Program (SHOP), and a Restorative Justice student practitioner at Restorative Practices @ Penn.
+In her time at PAACH, she has been focused on intercultural identity and interracial solidarity, which stems from her own personal experiences as a biracial Black-Caribbean and South-east Asian American.
+In her free time, she writes, hikes, and plays the violin.

 Hi!
 I’m a junior from New Jersey studying Mechanical Engineering in SEAS.
 I love meeting and collaborating with new people, and I’m interested in learning more about different cultures and backgrounds.
 In my free time, I enjoy reading and listening to music.
 I’m excited to be part of this community, and I look forward to seeing everyone at PAACH!